 Donation centers are located at BU West T Stop (Boston), Central Square (Cambridge), and Sullivan Square (Somerville).
 Right now those locations appear to be the ONLY places where donations can occur.

-Alright, you want to talk money.
+Alright, you want to talk about money.
 Right now payment is $75 for each stool donation.
 You can be paid up to $1,750 a month in compensation.
 If you’re really dedicated, some quick math shows that you can make $21,000 a year for your stool donation.

 Now doesn’t that make you want to eat healthily and move to Massachusetts?!